GeekInTheNorth/Stott.Security.Optimizely/README.md

 The CSP Sources tab is the second of four tabs dedicated to managing your Content Security Policy.
 This tab has been designed with the premise of understanding what a third party can do and to allow you to grant a third party access to multiple directives all at once and so that you can remove the same third party source just as easily.
 Each directive is given a user friendly description to allow less technical people to understand what a third party can do.

+**Updated in version 2.0.0.0 to include source and directive filtering.**

 ![CSP Sources Tab](/Images/CspSourcesTab.png)

 Recommendations: